Francessco121/dart-embedded-config/embedded_config/README.md

   final apiUrl = '/api';
 }
 ```

-> **Note:** Non-nullable getters will result in that property being required.
-If none of the provided configuration sources define a non-null value for a non-nullable getter, then an error will be thrown at build-time.

 The annotated `AppConfig` class can then expose the generated class in any way you choose.
 Since embedded configs are marked with `const` constructors, one nice way is to expose it as a `static const` singleton value: